-Later, she will continue her music degree at the Universidad de Panamá, founding in this place the opportunity to experiment in multiple artistic fields, such as Poetry, Theater, Dance, and Painting
+Later, she will continue her music degree at the Universidad de Panamá, also finding the opportunity to experiment in multiple artistic fields, such as Theater, Dance, and Painting.

-Besides her performances, during this years, the love Gaby has for choral music just grew more and more, being part of very stylistically diverse choral groups.
-Like Boca Chiusa Choir singing traditional songs from Panama, Brazil, Angola, and Peru, arrangements made by its conductor, Elcio de Sa; Bach Foundation, a group aimed at recreating the vocal music of the composer Johann Sebastian Bach, directed by the Panamanian pianist Leonardo Durham, they presented in Panama the premiere of the Passion of Christ according to Saint Mathew for the first time in Spanish.
-She participated as a director of the chamber choir of the Faculty of Fine Arts receiving classes from the German Kerstin Behnke, Berliner Cappella director.
+Besides her performances, Gaby let her love for choral music grows, participating in stylistically diverse choral groups.
+Like Boca Chiusa Choir singing traditional songs from Panama, Brazil, Angola, and Peru, arrangements made by its conductor, Elcio de Sa; Bach Foundation, a group aimed at recreating the vocal music of the composer Johann Sebastian Bach, directed by the Panamanian pianist Leonardo Durham.
+She received conducting classes from the German Kerstin Behnke, the Berliner Cappella director.
 Cotter was part of the Voce Opera quartet, with whom they recorded the National Anthem of Panama in collaboration with the National Symphony Orchestra and the Música Viva Choir.
-With this quartet, she also performed as part of the Andrea Bocelli’s Choir during his first concert in Panama.
+With this quartet, she also performed as part of Andrea Bocelli’s Choir during his first concert in Panama.
 She worked as Assistant Director of the Choir of the Universidad de Panamá and created the Experimental Music Student Choir.

-In 2013 she get a degree in Fine Arts with a specialty in Music, Summa Cum Laude.
-During these years, Cotter has continued her musical path emphasizing not only in her soloist career but also in her other passion: teaching.
-Among her most important works during this time is her participation in Fundación FELARO.
-María Eugenia Arosemena de Feliu founded an association to teach music to children of limited resources on risk of exclusion at the community of El Valle de Antón, in the province of Coclé, Panamá.
-Cotter worked as a vocal teacher and choir conductor from the begining of the project and for the next 3 years.
+In 2013 she got a degree in Fine Arts with a specialty in Music, Summa Cum Laude.
+During these years, Cotter has continued her musical now with her other passion: teaching.
+Among her most important works during this time was FELARO Foundation, teaching music to children of limited resources on the risk of exclusion at the community of El Valle de Antón, Panamá; a project founded by María Eugenia Arosemena de Feliu.
+Cotter worked as a vocal teacher and choir conductor from the beginning of the project and for the next three years.

 In 2015, she got married to the Panamanian flutist Melvin Lam, with whom she merged musically, resulting in her first live album: Gaby Cotter and In-Groove Project.
-Mixing genres such as Jazz, Bolero, Son and Bossa Nova, in a fresh proposal able to satisfy the tastes of the most demanding listeners of each genre.
+Combining Jazz, Bolero, Son, and Bossa Nova in a fresh proposal able to satisfy the tastes of the most demanding listeners of each genre.
 The same year, Gaby won a scholarship at Berklee College of Music to become a full-time student.
-In September 2016, Cotter moved with her husband to Boston, MA to start her studies at Berklee.
+In September 2016, Cotter moved with her husband to Boston, MA to start her studies.

-In the last 10 years, Gaby has shared the stage with important names from the worldwide music scene such as Aida Cuevas, Sonia Olla e Ismael Fernandez, Victor "Vitín" Paz, Ariacne Trujillo, Huevito Lobatón, El Piraña Suarez, John Benitez, Andrea Bocelli, among others.
-Cotter's mentors include Wanda Castillo, Daniela Schächter, Lisa Thorson, Maggie Scott, Jeannie Gagne, and Viktorija Pilatovic as voice teachers.
-Also, she had the privilege to learn from musicians like Kevin Harris, Jackson Schultz, Daniel Ian Smith, Bob Pilkington, Rebecca Cline, Colin Sapp, Fernando Brandao, and many more.
+In the last 10 years, Gaby has shared the stage with important names from the worldwide music scene such as Cassandra Wilson, Aida Cuevas, Victor "Vitín" Paz, Ariacne Trujillo, El Piraña Suarez, and Andrea Bocelli, among others.
+Cotter's mentors include Jessica Hidalgo, Wanda Castillo, Daniela Schächter, Lisa Thorson, Maggie Scott, Jeannie Gagne, Rebbecca Perricone, and Viktorija Pilatovic as voice teachers.
+Also, she had the privilege to learn from musicians like Oscar Stagnaro, Kevin Harris, Jackson Schultz, Daniel Ian Smith, Bob Pilkington, Rebecca Cline, Colin Sapp, Fernando Brandao, and many more.